 Superscript can "remember" more than just words and phrases.
 You can combine individual Superscript commands into strings, and then execute the whole series with a single command.
 And, you can combine these "command" strings with words and phrases.

-Your command strings can be stored either temporarily or permanently, so for example, you could use one to hold the date, changing it every day, and another to hold a standard name and address that doesn't change.
+For example, you could use one to hold the date, changing it every day, and another to hold a standard name and address that doesn't change.